 Mask Wearing Policy

-Everyone must be masked except when eating, drinking, or taking a safe mask break at an appropriate distance from others.
-All guests and staff will be required to wear masks inside all buildings except when they are actively eating.
+At this time, we are operating under a Mask Optional policy.
+All guests and staff have the ability to determine if they will wear a mask, both indoors and outdoors.
+In additionl, each camp director can make the determination to require masking if they so choose.
 Masks must meet CDC recommendations, covering both the nose and mouth.
 Bringing extra masks is strongly recommended, especially for sports camps.
 Masks with offensive language or images are strictly prohibited.

-Fully vaccinated Juniata Faculty and Staff not associated with camps, or in facilities used by camps, may not be required to adhere to the mask wearing policy.
+Fully vaccinated Juniata Faculty and Staff not associated with camps, or in facilities used by camps, are also following the Mask Optional Policy.

 Safety requires collective input